2015 Mandan Team Car Rules

 FRAME AND CAGE

-You can weld frame seams from the fire wall body bolts forward!
+You can weld frame seams from the transmission cross member forward!
 No other frame seam welding allowed.
 The frame seam weld can't be larger than 1/2" wide or it will be cut!!
 TIPPING is allowed.
 May shorten front frame rails, this is the only body bolt you may relocate!!
-Frame shaping is allowed with no added material.
+Frame shaping is allowed with no added material only Transmission cross member forward to the back of the A-arms, and 24" on the rear humps).
 Must remain stock unless outlined in the rules!
 We reserve the right to drill a 1/2" hole in frame to scope.
 No painting, or undercoating of frames, OR USE OF CHEMICALS!!
 Car will NOT BE INSPECTED

 PLATING, EXTRA SEAM WELDING, ADDED BODY BOLTS, ADDED